7 Ways to Get Your Furnace Ready for Winter

 7. Schedule an Inspection – Recommended!

 Finally, the best thing you can do to get your furnace ready for winter is to schedule a heating inspection.
-Your local, HVAC contractor will test everything to make sure it’s working, look for damage, and clean and fix some of these items we mentioned.
+The experts at KLEBS will test everything to make sure it’s working, look for damage, and clean and fix some of these items we mentioned.